-What’s the Easiest Way to Cut Acrylic Plastic?
+What’s the Easiest Way to Cut Acrylic Plastic or Plexiglass?

-While the recommended way to cut acrylic is with a high quality table saw, the simplest and most beginner-friendly way to cut acrylic is by using a scoring tool.
-However, keep in mind that you should only use this method on acrylic sheets that are 1/4th an inch thick or thinner.
+While the recommended way to cut acrylic is with a high-quality table saw, the simplest and most beginner-friendly way to cut plexiglass is by using a scoring tool.
+However, keep in mind that you should only use this method on acrylic sheets that are 1/4 of an inch thick or thinner.

 First, mark the area you plan to cut with a permanent marker or grease pencil, or just use a ruler as a guide.
 Make sure this line is completely straight before you make your first scoring line.
 For best results, use plastic that’s paper masked or covered in a protective film – this will prevent any unintended chips or cuts in the acrylic.